MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Get-SmbClientAccessToServer.md

 ## DESCRIPTION

 The `Get-SmbClientAccessToServer` cmdlet is used to retrieve information about SMB client access to a specified server.
-When you run this cmdlet, it'll return a list of all SMB client connections to the specified server.
+When you run this cmdlet, it'll return a list of allowed and blocked connections for SMB over QUIC client access control.

 ## EXAMPLES